 Number of Stimulus Modalities - switching between stimulus modalities or having to simultaneously focus on more than one sense might also increase the system’s complexity, especially if the different stimulus modalities refer to a different target.
-An et al. (2014) experimented with two roles of operation.
-In the sequential mode, where stimuli alternated between visual and auditory repeatedly with different sequences, participants reported vthat the modality had a considerably higher workload than the simultaneous mode or the individual stimulus modalities.
+An et al. (2014) experimented with two roles of operation and each paradigm individually.
+In the sequential mode, stimuli alternated between visual and auditory repeatedly with different sequences within 300ms, so that two independent decisions could be made in parallel.
+The participants reported that the modality had a considerably higher workload than the simultaneous mode or the individual stimulus modalities.

 Built-in correction/confirmation capabilities - having mechanisms to amend or confirm selections can increase performance.
 Mousavi et al. (2020) utilized ErrP to correct MI misclassification and the system had an improvement in accuracy.
 Similarly, Soekadar et al. (2015) implemented a task correction with EOG which resulted in a more intentional operation of the system.
 Fan et al. (2015) implemented confirmation mechanisms before the final selection utilizing SSVEP, resulting in one of the highest evaluated accuracies (99.07%).